Hamza-Bin-Shoaib/OrderProcessing/OrderProcessing/README.md

 # Branching Strategy
 master (Main Branch): Stable production-ready code. dev (Development Branch): Active development branch where features and fixes are integrated before merging into master.

+# CI/CD Setup
+The pipeline runs on push and pull requests to the master and dev branches.
+It performs the following steps:
+Checkout Code – Pulls the latest code from the repository.
+Setup .NET – Installs .NET 8 runtime and SDK.
+Restore Dependencies – Runs dotnet restore to install project dependencies.
+Build the Project – Runs dotnet build to compile the application.
+Run Tests – Executes unit tests using dotnet test.